 We define "Verified Users" as all retail users, institutions, and ecosystem partners that have registered an account on our platform and confirmed either their email address or phone number, or that have established an account with a username on our non-custodial wallet application, as of the date of measurement.
-Verified Users are an indication of our scale and represent a potential revenue opportunity for us.
+Verified Users are an indication of our scale.
 These customers have demonstrated an interest in our platform or direct intent to transact with crypto assets.
 Verified Users represent the top level of our customer acquisition funnel.
-We believe we have an opportunity to engage Verified Users and convert them to MTUs by marketing our growing suite of products and services.
 Verified Users may overstate the number of unique customers who have registered an account on our platform as one customer may register for, and use, multiple accounts with different email addresses, phone numbers, or usernames.